 NRI sellers often ask Indian buyers to make payments in their Indian accounts to make it less complicated.
 To prevent legal issues, it is always advisable to ask NRI sellers to provide their NRE/NRO/FCNR account details to make payments.
 It will help to avert any legal troubles that may arise in the future.
 Also, it is essential to mention the account details in the sale deed document.

 Essential points to be noted

 It is advisable to insist on the seller’s presence in India at the time of registration.
 If the seller is not able to be present at the time of closure in front of the registrar, he has to hand over a special power of attorney (PoA) to his representative in India to carry out the transaction.

 If the property is owned jointly, the payment should be made in accordance with each party’s registered share in the property to their separate accounts.

-Owing to the complex nature of tax regulations relating to selling of property in India by NRIs, it is advisable to get the services of competent compliance and legal authorities to keep the slate clean.
+Owing to the complex nature of tax regulations relating to the selling of property in India by NRIs, it is advisable to get the services of competent compliance and legal authorities to keep the slate clean.

-Taxpayers, both resident, and non-resident can get in touch with GKM’s team of professional tax advisors to discuss more on the capital gains tax implications and tax planning on purchase or selling of a property in India.
+Taxpayers, both resident, and non-resident can get in touch with GKM’s team of professional tax advisors to discuss more on the capital gains tax implications and tax planning on the purchase or selling of a property in India.